 - Unethical projects (writing another student’s paper for them)

-This means asking questions.
+This means asking the right questions.
 What format is the deliverable?
 When do you expect to see the next draft?
 Get all the information you need so that there are no surprises.
 Gonna miss a deadline?
-Not good practice, but it needs to be communicated to the client.
+Not good practice, but you need to communicate this to the client.

 You must insist on funded milestone so you don’t get burned (that is, to prevent clients from running off without paying you).
 If you are going to take an hourly contract, check the client’s work history for feedback that might clue you in on a lemon.
 Luckily, Upwork has some built in protections to prevent this kind of thing, but disputes still happen.